We cannot wait for Labour to act on two-child benefit cap, says Swinney

 In the Scottish Budget announced to Holyrood on Wednesday, Finance Secretary Shona Robison condemned the “pernicious” policy as she told MSPs: “Be in no doubt – the cap will be scrapped.”

+Sir Keir said: “If you’re really going to tackle child poverty, you’ve got to look at housing, you’ve got to look at health, you’ve got to look at education, you’ve got to look at so many aspects of a child’s life in order to take it seriously and to bring it down.

+“So I know it’s easy to think there’s one silver bullet and if you just do that one thing, that will change everything.
+I don’t accept that.”

-Speaking as he met parents and children at a nursery in Livingston, West Lothian, on Thursday, Mr Swinney said: “I think we reasonably could have expected a Labour Government to come in and lift the Tory two-child limit.
+But Mr Swinney, speaking as he met parents and children at a nursery in Livingston, West Lothian, said: “I think we reasonably could have expected a Labour Government to come in and lift the Tory two-child limit.
 But they have not done that.”

 Mr Swinney said “preparatory steps” now need to be taken before the Scottish Government can mitigate the cap, but payments to families in Scotland are expected to begin in 2026 – potentially shortly before the Holyrood elections in May that year.